Corrado-t/sou-lab-cni/README.md

 To launch the default setting follow the guidelines below.

 ### Launch
-Ansible need to be version <2.17 in order to correctly works with VagrantBox generic/oracle8 and a podman collection to use the Roles in the project.
+Ansible needs to be version <2.17 in order to work correctly with the VagrantBox generic/oracle8 and a podman collection to use the Roles in the project.
 So to launch the environment is suggested to use a Python Venv to correctly set the ansible version.

 1. **Create and activate a virtual environment:**